pytest-dev/pytest/doc/en/explanation/goodpractices.rst

 Install package with pip
 -------------------------------------------------

-For development, we recommend you use venv_ for virtual environments and pip_ for installing your application and any dependencies, as well as the ``pytest`` package itself.
+For development, we recommend you use :mod:`venv` for virtual environments and pip_ for installing your application and any dependencies, as well as the ``pytest`` package itself.
 This ensures your code and dependencies are isolated from your system Python installation.